marave22/eyeball-test-case-bug-report-task/README.md

 The task of Geex-Arts, includes test cases and Bug Reports of Sign In/Sign Up pages.

-- This is the test documentation of the task [Geex-Arts](https://eyeb-web-git-dev-eyeb.vercel.app/feed) which includes a test document file of the Sign Up/Log In pages, you can find the test cases and bug reports, also test environment parameters, requirements, and possible test scenarios, test data (in one table for easy use).
+- This is the test documentation of the task [Geex-Arts](https://eyeb-web-git-dev-eyeb.vercel.app/feed) which includes a test document file of the Sign Up/Login pages, you can find the test cases and bug reports, also test environment parameters, requirements, and possible test scenarios, test data (in one table for easy use).

   There are the scenarios of the documented file.
-- The Test Cases.doc file indicates test cases for the following scenarios.
+- The [Geex-Arts Test Cases.md](https://github.com/mariamavetisyan22/eyeb-web-test-case-bug-report-task/blob/main/Geex-Arts%20Test%20Cases.md) file indicates test cases for the following scenarios.

   1. Check Sign Up using a valid/invalid email.
   2. Check Sign Up using a valid/invalid phone.